percona/everest-doc/docs/use/createBackups/EnablePITR.md

         It contains the `gtid`, the `timestamp` and the status of the last transaction.

         !!! caution alert alert-warning "Important"
-            You can recover data for dates prior to this specific date.
+            You can only recover data for the dates prior to this specific date.

+2. Check that your database cluster has been stuck because you have used a date after the last transaction:

-2. Find the recovery pod
+    a.
+Find the recovery pod:

         ```sh
 	    kubectl get pod -n your-namespace ;
         ```
     The format of the recovery pod is `<cluster_name>-pgbackrest-restore-<something>`, and currently, it is **Running**.

-2. Check the logs for the recovery pod:
+    b.
+Check the logs for the recovery pod:

         ```sh
         kubectl logs postgresql-kbi-pgbackrest-restore-8b95v -n your-namespace
         ```
-Check if there is the log
+    Check whether the log contains the following:

     ```sh
     FATAL:  recovery ended before configured recovery target was reached
     ```
-In that case the reason of the stuck restoring is the wrong date and we can proceed with unstucking the cluster.
+    In this case, the cluster is stuck during restoration due to a date used after the last transaction.

 2. Start an interactive bash shell inside the recovery pod:

     ```sh
 	kubectl -n your-namespace exec postgresql-kbi-pgbackrest-restore-8b95v -it -- bash
 	```
-Delete the recovery.signal file:
+    Delete the `recovery.signal `file:

     ```sh
 	rm pgdata/pg16/recovery.signal
     ```

-As a result after some time the recovery pod will be self-destroyed, the database cluster will change the status from **Restoring** to **Initializing** and then after some time to **Up**.
+    After a certain period, the recovery pod will self-destruct.
+The database cluster status will change from **Restoring** to **Initializing** and eventually to **Up**.